EmWebDev/EmWebDev/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on Emelie.Webdev@gmail.com
-- 😄 Pronouns: She, but honestly call me whatever I don't really mind.
+- 😄 Pronouns: She/her or potato x)
 - ⚡ Fun fact: Dad jokes are not only for dads, and did you know that a starfish doesn't have a brain!!

 <!---